 This legislation could increase patient access to care and also relieve the burden of overwhelmed physicians.
 The Compact could also be a huge development for physicians who provide services through telemedicine and for facilities that need to use these virtual services to improve patient care.

-While 22 states have enacted the compact licensure legislation there are only twelve compact states in which a doctor can carry their State of Principle Licensure (SPL) which is required to get a license in another compact state.
+While 22 states have enacted the compact licensure legislation there are only 18 compact states in which a doctor can carry their State of Principle Licensure (SPL) which is required to get a license in another compact state.
 This is due to some issues with all 22 states being able to do FBI background checks.
 The states and the IMLC are working through this so more states can be SPLs.

 - You must be board certified.

-- To qualify for an SPL in one of the eight states, you must hold a full, unrestricted medical license in one of the current SPL states AND at least one of the below must apply:
+- To qualify for an SPL in one of the 18 states, you must hold a full, unrestricted medical license in one of the current SPL states AND at least one of the below must apply:

 - Your primary residence is in the SPL